gera2ld/coc-format-json/README.md

 `--template` or `--template=<true|false>`

 While enabled, multiline strings will be serialized as template literals quoted with `` ` ``, instead of using escaped characters like `\n`.

+## Presets

+Some presets are available to set a group of options:

+- `--preset-js`

+  useful to use in JavaScript code, equivalent to `--quote=' --quote-as-needed --trailing --template`.

+- `--preset-json`

+  useful to use in JSON file, equivalent to `--quote=" --quote-as-needed=false --trailing=false --template=false`.